IMPROVING LINKAGE TO, AND RETENTION IN, HIV CARE IN NORTH CAROLINA: VIRTUAL AND IN-PERSON HOME VISITS AS AN ALTERNATIVE MODEL OF CARE DELIVERY

 - Successfully re-engage patients into care through the State Bridge Counsellor Program with the ORN as a direct clinical liaison.

-In collaboration with investigators at the University Medical University of South Carolina (MUSC) Infectious Disease Clinic, this study determined the capacity to text and video conference with HIV-infected persons cared for at MUSC to improve linkage to care, retention in care, and patient satisfaction.
+In collaboration with investigators at the University Medical University of South Carolina (MUSC) Infectious Disease Clinic, this study determined the capacity to text and video conference with the people living with HIV cared for at MUSC to improve linkage to care, retention in care, and patient satisfaction.

 This study aims to determine whether using a concierge ‘ride-sharing’ service (i.e., Lyft) increases the likelihood that HIV patients with transportation barriers will be retained in care and will also assess patients’ satisfaction with the concierge Lyft service.